Selection sort algorithm Java

 Selection sort advantages

-• It is easy to understand and implement,
+• Easy to understand and implement

-• works well for small lists of data.
+• Works well for small lists of data

-Selection sort time intensity
+Selection sort time complexity

-Algorithm Method Time complexity Memory Stable
+Algorithm Method Time Complexity Memory Stable

 worst average best